ciaranj/connect-auth/README.md

 Changelog
 =========

+ * 0.2.0 - Updated HTTP strategies c/o Robbie Clutton no longer require passwords to be stored in the plain.
  * 0.1.3 - Strategies can now be written that do not require the session middleware.
  * 0.1.2 - Added in new strategy that allows your authentication strategy to be a custom OAuth provider.
  * 0.1.0 - New simplified configuration (connect idiomatic) of strategies implemented.